Temple in antis

-Temple in antis is an architectural design that became popular in Syria and other parts of the Levant (Syria/Lebanon and Israel/Palestine/Jordan) starting in the Early Bronze Age (3500-3000 B.C.E.) and persisting until the Iron Age (1000-586 B.C.E.).
+The temple in antis is an architectural design for temples in Syria and other parts of the Levant starting in the Early Bronze Age (3500-3000 B.C.E.) and persisting until the Iron Age (1000-586 BCE).
+The design has a porch formed by extensions, or antae, of the side walls at each side.

 Arriving from Northern Syria whether from Assyrian or Amorite diffusion, the temples share similar characteristics with some home designs from Anatolia in modern Turkey.
-Most of the Temples follow similar design plans making it easy to track their spread across the Levant.
+Most of the temples follow similar design plans making it easy to track their spread across the Levant.
 These temples give a glimpse into the religious practices and urbanization that took place in the Levant during the Bronze and Iron Age.

-Some examples of some temples in Antis include Solomon's Temple, the Sanctuary of Tell Al-Rawda, and Ain Dara.
+Some examples of some temples in Antis include Solomon's Temple, the sanctuary of Tell Al-Rawda, and Ain Dara.

 Design

 With a widespread cultural community sharing and integrating building designs throughout the near east, many of the designs, especially the Ante portion of the temple in Antis, are seen.
 G. R. H. Wright even noted that looking at plans alone one can misinterpret a storage room for a temple.
 The plans are simple, uniform, and segmented into three parts Having an entrance, vestibule, cult room (a long rectangular room with a religious icon as the focus), and the Holy of Holies, a hidden part of the temple placed in the back of the temple from the general public.
-Only a few where allowed in.
-They were set apart from the rest of the city with an enclosure surrounding them and most seem to have been designed to fit the city plan.
+Only a few were allowed in.
+The temples were set apart from the rest of the city with an enclosure surrounding them and most seem to have been designed to fit the city plan.
 Moreover, it seems that the temples were constructed on the sites of previous temples.
 Constructed from mud bricks, laid on a foundation of rubble stones and stone blocks.
 Evidence from Tell Rawada also suggests a porch with columns between the ante and a facade on the outer wall.
 The shape of the temple is based on the diameters of the cult room, with regional variations in size and shape.
 Most of the Temples in Syrian and the Levant had their entrances face towards the sunrise, and had an open area or courtyard in front.
 The opening of the temple and the cult focus/deity effigy would be aligned together, with the entrance being on one of the short sides and having a wide square cult room.

 The cult room would be the main room of worship, wooden dividers would help break the room up into sections.
-There's evidence that there many have been a second story due to the thickness of the walls and presence of stairs at some sites.
+There is evidence that there many have been a second story due to the thickness of the walls and presence of stairs at some sites.